Child Autism Assessments

 Stage 2 - Autism Full Assessment

-You will have opportunities to ask questions and importantly as many breaks as necessary to support you through the process.
-A diagnosis is not a medical examination.
+The above assessments are usually completed over a minimum of 2 sessions.
+These appointments will take place at one of our Therapy Room locations in West Bridgford.
+You will have opportunities to ask questions and you and your child will be able to take as many breaks as necessary to support you through the process A diagnosis is not a medical examination.
 You will not be examined physically and will not be asked to provide samples, such as blood.

 After your Assessment.

-The Clinical Psychologist will provide you with a comprehensive report detailing the outcome of the assessment and whether the difficulties reported reach the threshold for a diagnosis of Autism.
-This report will include a working understanding of how your autism impacts you individually, your strengths, needs, and any recommendations that should be considered to best support you.
+The Clinical Psychologist will provide you with a comprehensive report detailing the outcome of the assessment and whether your child reaches the threshold for a diagnosis of Autism.
+If so, the report will include a working understanding of how their autism impacts them individually, their strengths, needs, and any recommendations that should be considered to best support them.

-Sometimes people are told they aren't autistic, and if this is the case, then the Clinical Psychologist will make further recommendations will be provided in your report.
+Sometimes people are told at their feedback session that they aren't autistic, and if this is the case, then the Clinical Psychologist will provide further information about what they have observed during assessment, give alternative explanations for any perceived difficulties and any suggestions for post-assessment support.
+This information will also be provided in your report.

 Share by: